Physics-50/Module-3/docs/feedback-summary.md

 #### Image(s) of how the data was collected:
 + No marker to indicate sphere or marked in a way that completely obscures the sphere
-+ Single panel (doesn’t matter if zoomed in or full beaker, marked or unmarked)
++ Only a single panel (one point in time for the falling sphere) was shown
-+ Sequence of panels shown but zoomed in to tracker so it is hard to work out what is going on (can’t see beaker).
-No deduction if they also provided an image of the beaker or if the pictures are clear enough/presented in a way that you can tell what is going on.
-If both this deduction and the no marker deduction apply, the no marker deduction is not necessary if the ball is very clearly visible in the figures
++ Sequence of panels shown but zoomed in so it is hard to work out what is going on (can’t see beaker).
 + View too zoomed out to make out bead & single panel
 + Does not include any sort of figure showing the ball dropping in solution